Blog

 How big is a newborn’s stomach? – a Visual

-- Bottle feeding: For bottle feeding families, remember that the speed of the bottle’s nipple and amount of formula will effect how much your newborn takes in.
+• Bottle feeding: For bottle feeding families, remember that the speed of the bottle’s nipple and amount of formula will affect how much your newborn takes in.
 Don’t be tempted to have baby drain the pre-made hospital bottles from the hospital.
 They contain WAY TOO MUCH formula for a newborn.
 It’s easy to overfeed from a bottle because baby can’t naturally start and stop the flow.
 So even though our urge might be to feed, feed, feed and not waste any formula, refer to the chart above to give baby the correct amount of food.

-- Sleep: Conventional wisdom still tells us to tank baby up to sleep.
-This can be true for older babies (and adults!) but as our postpartum doula and night nanny team tell parents, overfeeding does not help newborns sleep soundly.
+• Sleep: Conventional wisdom still tells us to tank baby up to sleep.
+This can be true for older babies but as our postpartum doula and night nanny team tell parents, overfeeding does not help newborns sleep soundly.
 In fact, feeding too much usually causes unnecessary spit up and gastric discomfort.
 It’s perfectly normal for newborns to eat every 2 and then stretch to every 3 hours in their first weeks.

 How big is a newborn’s stomach? – Wet and Soiled Diapers